coalaura/lugo/README.md

 * **Sanity Checks:** Detects duplicate fields in table literals, unbalanced assignments, loop variable mutations, and incorrect vararg (`...`) usage.
 * **Type Checking:** Optionally catches strictly invalid operations like attempting to call a number or index a non-table.
 * **Format String Validation:** Warns when `string.format` is called with an incorrect number of arguments.
+* **Used Ignored Variables:** Warns when a variable conventionally marked as ignored (prefixed with `_`) is actually used in the code, offering a quick-fix to safely rename it.
 * **Deprecation:** Warns when using symbols marked with `@deprecated`.

 ## Installation